qBioTurin/Insite_Interface/README.md

 | Windows | 11 24H2 | x64 |
 | macOS | Tahoe 26.0.1 | Apple Silicon (M1) |
 | Rocky Linux | 9.7 | x64 |

+---

+## 🌐 Project Ecosystem

+To ensure both user-friendliness and scientific reproducibility, the project is organized into two complementary repositories:

+- **Insite (This Repository):** A Docker-based \texttt{Next.js} application providing a graphical user interface for configuring, running, and analyzing single simulations in an interactive and user-friendly environment.
+- **[Insite]([https://github.com/qBioTurin/Insite_Interface](https://github.com/qBioTurin/Insite.git)):** The core R simulation framework underlying the interface.
+This repository can also be used independently of the web application through standalone scripts for large-scale and parallelized simulations, downstream analyses, and figure generation.
+It additionally contains all scripts required to reproduce the analyses and figures presented in the manuscript.

+## 📄 Citation

+If you use Insite in your research, please cite:

+> _Daniela Volpatto et al. (2026).
+A new cancer progression model: from synthetic tumors to real data and back. [bioRxiv](https://www.biorxiv.org/content/10.64898/2026.02.06.704299v1.full)_

 # Authors